Election Commission

 • You have a physical disability and an inaccessible polling place.

-• You are hospitalized, ill or physically disabled and unable to appear at your polling place to vote; and/or you have determined it is impossible or unreasonable to vote in-person due to the COVID-19 situation.
+• You are hospitalized, ill or physically disabled and because of such conditions I am unable to appear at your polling place.

-• You are the caretaker of a person who is hospitalized, ill, or disabled, and/or you have determined it is impossible or unreasonable to vote in-person due to the COVID-19 situation.
+• You are the caretaker of a person who is hospitalized, ill, or disabled.

 • You are a candidate for office in the election.